Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Abstract

 \section{Abstract}

-We develop asymptotic approximation results that can be applied to sequential estimation and inference problems, adaptive randomized controlled trials, and other statistical decision problems that involve multiple decision nodes with structured and possibly endogenous information sets.
-Our results extend the classic asymptotic representation theorem used extensively in efficiency bound theory and local power analysis.
-In adaptive settings where the decision at one stage can affect the observation of variables in later stages, we show that a limiting data environment characterizes all limit distributions attainable through a joint choice of an adaptive design rule and statistics applied to the adaptively generated data, under local alternatives.
-We illustrate how the theory can be applied to study the choice of adaptive rules and end-of-sample statistical inference in batched (groupwise) sequential adaptive experiments.
+We develop asymptotic approximations that can be applied to sequential estimation and inference problems, adaptive randomized controlled trials, and related settings.
+In batched adaptive settings where the decision at one stage can affect the observation of variables in later stages, our asymptotic representation characterizes all limit distributions attainable through a joint choice of an adaptive design rule and statistics applied to the adaptively generated data.
+This facilitates local power analysis of tests, comparison of adaptive treatments rules, and other analyses of batchwise sequential statistical decision rules.